GeekMasher/presentations/presentations/2024-08-InjectingPromptsWithBanter/slides.md

 <!-- _class: lead -->
 # The Dark side of these sources

-Lots of companies unethically and without permission scrap data from websites
+Lots of companies unethically, and without permission, scrape data from websites

 **[Getty Images vs Stability AI](https://www.theverge.com/2023/2/6/23587393/ai-art-copyright-lawsuit-getty-images-stable-diffusion)**